adamsorbie/unix_course-2020-02-14/README.md

 Perhaps the most important command to know, although not particularly helpful if you don't understand anything yet, is `man` which stands for *manual*.
 Most commands have a manual and `man` allows you to read those.
 Reading the manual should tell you what the command does and how to use it.
-For example, to get the man of `cd` type
+For example, to get the man of `ls` type

 ```
 $ man ls